Redundancy Quiz #26 for Writers: Can You Score 100%?

 They are edited examples from books, news media, television shows, and overheard conversations.

-The Answers Are in the Definitions
+The Answers Are Usually in the Definitions

 Let’s toss buckets of water onto those superfluous redundant words and watch them fizzle.